Thursday, 28 October 2021

 It is a far cry back to the days before Gabriel Read discovered gold in the gully which now bears his name, but a link with that distant past comes to light in the form of recent presentations to the Otago Early Settlers’ Association’s collection of valuables.
 The articles concerned are a gold ring, a large greenstone Maori tiki, a snuff box, and a small anvil.
 They were presented by Mr G. T. Dawson, of Timaru.

 Perhaps greatest interest centres in the gold ring.
-It is made from gold washed from the month of a creek at the end of Gabriel's, in May, 1858 (three years before the rush), by a native prospector from Australia, Peter Edwards, known to that period as Black Peter.
+It is made from gold washed from the mouth of a creek at the end of Gabriel's, in May, 1858 (three years before the rush), by a native prospector from Australia, Peter Edwards, known to that period as Black Peter.
 The gold was given by him to Mr William Dawson, who, with his wife, arrived in the province in the ship Pluebo Dunbar, on October 24, 1850.

 Mr Dawson had the gold made into a ring for his wife, and she wore it during her life.
 This lady died in 1915.
 The ring has successively passed from one member of the family to another until it finally came into the possession of a granddaughter, Mrs M. Windleborn, of Waimate, who has handed it over to the association to join the other collection of Dawson relics.